-With the sheer number and scale of ammonia refrigeration plants being operated across New Zealand, one might expect that us Kiwis have a good understanding and appreciation for the hazards involved with anhydrous ammonia.
-However, evidence from several incidents, some very recent, have shown that there are still some serious shortfalls in how some facilities are being operated.
+With the sheer number and scale of ammonia refrigeration plants being operated across the world, one might expect that operators would have a good understanding and appreciation for the hazards involved with anhydrous ammonia.
+However, evidence from severalincidents, some very recent, have shown that there are still some serious shortfalls in how some facilities are being operated.

-There are several factors that appear to have contributed to the frequency of incidents at ammonia refrigeration facilities in New Zealand.
+There are several factors that appear to have contributed to the frequency of incidents at ammonia refrigeration facilities.
 Here are some of the more prevalent ones.

 Operators lack process safety knowledge

-Operating companies need to have good process safety knowledge for their business across the board, this is not just a recommendation but a legal requirement under the Health and Safety at Work Act.
+Operating companies need to have goodprocess safety knowledgefor their business across the board, this is not just a recommendation but a legal requirement in many countries.

-Several refrigeration plants operating in New Zealand are several decades old.
-Over time these facilities have been upgraded and expanded to keep up with New Zealand’s growing industry.
+Many refrigeration plants operating in Australia and NZ are several decades old.
+Over time, these facilities have been upgraded and expanded to keep up with our growing industry.
 It’s not uncommon to find several separate ammonia refrigeration loops at one site, or systems that have clearly had significant changes tacked-on over the years to the point the site resembles something like the Frankenstein monster.
 Having several semi-separate systems increases a facilities complexity and therefore significantly increases the risk for something to go wrong.

 Refrigeration doesn’t get the attention it deserves